jstachio/kiwi/readme.md

 Many libraries and frameworks have come and gone with differing opinions on configuration.
-While our backing frameworks have changed over the years our configuration style, format and behavior because of the library has largely not thanks to the flexibility.
+While our backing frameworks have changed over the years our configuration style, format and behavior because of this library has largely not thanks to the flexibility.

 *Opinionated maybe vogue but **not** opinionated goes the distance.*